Stigmella maoriella: Description

 Walker described the species as follows:

+Donner and Wilkinson described the adult male of this species as follows:

+They pointed out that the lectotype and the two paralectotypes held at the Natural History Museum, London are all male and that, as at 1989, the female of this species was not yet known.
+However since that time further observations, including of females of this species, have occurred.
+Donner and Wilkinson also pointed out that this species can be differentiated from its close relatives S. ogygia and S. hakekeae as S. maoriella lacks the large cornutus (the spine-like sclerite) on the aedeagus of the male of the species.
+S. maoriella is also larger than S. ilsea.

 Distribution

 This species is endemic to New Zealand.
 It is found from Auckland to Hawke's Bay.

-It can be differentiated from its close relatives S. ogygia and S. hakekeae as S. maoriella lacks the large cornutus on the aedeagus of the male of the species.
-S. maoriella is also larger than S. ilsea.

 Habitat and host species

 The larvae of this species feed on Olearia species.

+Behaviour

+Adults of this species has been observed on the wing in October.

-Conservation Status
+Conservation status

 This species has been classified as being "Not Threatened" under the New Zealand Threat Classification System.